12 July 2021

 Accessibility

-An effective digital learning solution is also an inclusive digital learning solution – and that means ensuring that it’s accessible to all your learners, irrespective, within reason, of disability or literacy standards (the average reading age in the UK is currently thought to be that of an 11-year-old).
+Effective digital learning solutions are also inclusive digital learning solutions.
+That means ensuring yours is accessible to all your learners.
+And that’s irrespective, within reason, of disability or literacy standards.
+The average reading age in the UK is currently thought to be that of an 11-year-old.

-A good elearning agency can ensure that all video content is developed to the right standards and that, if required, the overall solution is compatible with mainstream screen readers.
+Your elearning company should ensure that all video content is developed to the right standards and that, if required, the overall solution is compatible with mainstream screen readers.
 They will also work with you to ensure that all written content uses an appropriate level and style of language best suited to the needs of your learners.

 So, that’s our top 10 tips to consider when you’re planning to develop a digital learning solution.
 The planning phase will underpin and shape the development process, so it really is worth investing the time at this stage to avoid hiccups and bumps later.